+s.

-1990s-2010s: digital activism from counterculture to counterhegemony
+3. 1990s-2010s: digital activism from counterculture to counterhegemony

-If we take into account this imbrication of cultural and political factors that has been discussed in the previous sections, how can we develop a more nuanced account of the historical transformation of digital activism than the techno-deterministic ones that are currently dominating the debate?
-What I will propose in this section is a simplified modelling of the evolution of digital activism in two phases corresponding to two phase of social movements mobilization – the anti-globalisation movement around the turn of the millennium and the movement of the squares of 2011, and to two distinct techno-political ideological orientations: cyber-autonomism and cyber-populism, which in turn condense an array of differing digital activism practices.
-As I will endeavor to show this transition cannot be reduced to technological evolution but needs to take into account cultural, political and ideological transformation that has been taking place in recent years as social movements have evolved in response to a number of events and in particular the economic crisis of 2007-08.
+Looking at the transformation of digital activism through the lens of ideology, allows to appreciate the way in which political and cultural factors intervene in shaping the content that is channeled via digital technology As I will endeavour to show, while digital activism evidently reflects the transformation in the ecosystem of digital communication (Treré, 2012) it is also informed by the changing attitudes of protest movements.
+Thus instead of the technological evolutionist view of an activism 1.0 followed by activism 2.0, paralleling the transition from web 1.0 to web 2.0, I propose a periodisation of digital activism in two waves which corresponds to two phases of social movement mobilisation.
+These two protest phase are the anti-globalisation movement around the turn of the millennium and the movement of the squares of 2011.
+These two waves of protest have shared many similarities but have also displayed different ideological orientations, which makes interesting case studies for comparative analaysis.
+Namely while the anti-globalisation movement’s dominant ideology was anarcho-autonomism as a combination of anarchism and autonomism, the movement of the squares has been characterised by the influence of populist ideology (Gerbaudo, forthcoming).
+As I will endeavour to show this ideological shift in social movements maps onto the changing techno-political orientations of social movements: the cyber-autonomism of the first wave, and the cyber-populism of the second wave of digital activism.

-I am not the first scholar to attempt an analysis of the historical transformation of digital activism, and it is therefore worth to see what other colleagues have proposed in this respect.
-The most valuable reference in this context is the work of Athina Karatzogiani a media scholar who has been working on digital activism and what she describes as CyberConflict since the early 2000s, has proposed the existence of 4 waves of digital activism (2015).
-The first one from 1994 to 2001 coincides with the early phase of the anti-globalisatoin movement, from the Zapatista uprising in Mexico in 1994, to the protests in Genoa 2001, which were violently crushed by police.
+The transformation of digital activism in the last decades can be viewed schematically as a move from the margins to the centre, of the political arena, from a countercultural politics of resistance to a counterhegemonic politics of popular mobilisation.
+While early form of digital activism conceived of the internet a a separate countercultural space, the second wave of digital activism has approached the internet as part of a political mainstream to be occupied by protestors (Gerbaudo, 2015).
+My understanding of the evolution of digital activism and of the presence of two distinct waves comes close to the work of Athina Karatzogiani a media scholar who has been working on digital activism since the early 2000s.
+Karatzogianni proposes the existence of 4 waves of digital activism (2015).
+The first one from 1994 to 2001 coincides with the early phase of the anti-globalisation movement, from the Zapatista uprising in Mexico in 1994, to the protests in Genoa 2001, which were violently crushed by police.
 The second phase from 2001 to 2007 comprises the second phase of the anti-globalisation movement, and its rise to prominence worldview.
-The third phase which she describes as the spread of digital activism, refers to the migration of digital activism to BRICS and other countries beyond Europe and the US where digital activism had first developed.
-The fourth phase finally is when digital activism invades mainstream politics, with the rise of phenomena as Wikileaks, the Arab Spring uprisings, and finally the Snowden affair, making digital actiivms, not anymore a marginal phenomenon but one that is at the very centre of political conflicts.
+The third phase which she describes as the “spread of digital activism”, refers to the migration of digital activism to BRICS and other countries beyond Europe and the US where digital activism had first developed.
+The fourth phase finally is when digital activism invades mainstream politics, with the rise of phenomena as Wikileaks, the Arab Spring uprisings, and the Snowden affair, making digital activism, not anymore a marginal phenomenon but one that is at the very centre of political conflicts.